ciaraosull/project-3-mastermind/README.md

 >
 >       code hint will be: GREEN GREEN ORANGE
 >
->       This represent 1 & 4 as two GREENs and 3 as ORANGE
+>       This represents 1 & 4 as two GREENs and 3 as ORANGE

-* If none of the 4 numbers are correct, the player will recieve feedback to state this, otherwise they will not be told which numbers are incorrect.
+* If none of the 4 numbers are correct, the player will receive feedback to state this, otherwise they will not be told which numbers are incorrect.

 ## User Experience (UX)